Boasting amazing architecture, world-famous attractions and peaceful parks, Cheltenham is home to a host of historic, iconic, and natural sights.

 Standing at the top of the park, Pittville Pump Room is one of Cheltenham’s most iconic and beautiful sights.
 The grade I-listed building is surrounded on three sides by its majestic regency colonnade which, along with its ornate domed ceiling and dramatic entrance, makes it a truly impressive sight.

 A grade I-listed building in the heart of Montpellier, The Rotunda is a striking sight thanks to its colonnade and domed ceiling.
-Now housing The Ivy Montpellier Brasserie, the historic building houses opulent décor and a showstopping central bar.
+Now housing The Ivy Montpellier Brasserie, the historic building features opulent décor and a showstopping central bar.

-Offering a pretty setting for picnics, relaxed drinks and catching some rays, Cheltenham’s Imperial and Montpellier Gardens both offer a lovely landscaped area in town.
+Offering a pretty setting for picnics, relaxed drinks and catching some rays, Cheltenham’s Imperial and Montpellier Gardens both offer a lovely, landscaped area in town.
 With an alfresco bar in the former and characterful bandstand in the latter, the gardens welcome flocks of visitors during the warmer months.

-Surrounded by Corinthian-style columns with a grand entrance, Cheltenham’s grade II listed Town Hall is reminiscent of Baroque-style architecture; the venue welcomes audiences to soak up its magnificent interiors, including the striking coved ceiling.
+Surrounded by Corinthian-style columns with a grand entrance, Cheltenham’s grade II-listed Town Hall is reminiscent of Baroque-style architecture; the venue welcomes audiences to soak up its magnificent interiors, including the striking coved ceiling.

 Built at the end of the 19th century, the iconic copper dome at Cheltenham Ladies’ College was originally built as an observatory; drawings in the College Archives show that it once contained a large telescope, with the dome itself designed to rotate to offer the best possible view across the night sky.